department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-increase-after-surgery-or-cast.md

 You may be able to get disability benefits if you’ve had surgery or received other treatment at a VA hospital, approved hospital, or outpatient center for a disability related to your military service (called a service-connected disability).

-**If you had surgery, both of these must true for you:**
+**If you had surgery, both of these must be true for you:**
-  -	The surgery required a recovery time of at least 1 month or reports show that the surgery or treatment was for a service-connected disability, **and**
+  -	The surgery required a recovery time of at least one month or reports show that the surgery or treatment was for a service-connected disability, **and**
   -	The surgery resulted in severe issues, like:
       - Surgical wounds that haven’t totally healed
       - Stumps of recent amputations